Skip to main content

 Learn the steps required to get set up for US payroll

-Updated over a week ago
+Updated over 2 months ago

 Introduction

-This article covers all implementation steps required to get set up for US payroll, whether you are running payroll for W-2 employees for the first time or transitioning from another payroll provider.
+This article covers all implementation steps required to get set up for US Payroll, whether you are running payroll for W-2 employees for the first time or transitioning from another payroll provider.

 How long does it take to get set up?

-• If you are running payroll for the first time or are transitioning from another payroll provider at the start of the year, getting set up takes a few business days to a week.
+• If you are running payroll for the first time or transitioning from another payroll provider at the start of the year, getting set up takes a few business days to a week.

 • If you are transitioning mid-year from another payroll provider, getting set up takes 1-2 weeks.